deephaven/deephaven-core/CONTRIBUTING.md

 3) `git clone git@github.com:<username>/deephaven-core.git`
 4) Commit changes to your own branches in your forked repository.

+Forked repositories do not have access to the same tokens/secrets as the deephaven/deephaven-core depository, so GitHub actions will fail.
+To disable GitHub actions in your forked repository, go to "Actions" -> "Disable Actions" in your forked repository settings (https://github.com/<username>/deephaven-core/settings/actions).

 Over time, forks will get out of sync with the upstream repository.
 To stay up to date, either:
 * Navigate to `https://github.com/<username>/deephaven-core` and click on `Fetch upstream`, or
 * Follow these directions on [Syncing A Fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).